BasicOrganizer/basicorganizer.github.io/basiccycle-policy.md

 - The application may be uninstalled to remove local app data
 - Backup may be turned off, and backup files or device backups that are no longer wanted may be deleted
 - The developer may be asked to delete any email correspondence that has been sent
 - Because the developer does not hold cycle data or user accounts, there is no developer-held cycle database to delete.
+Requests concerning locally stored cycle data can generally be fulfilled directly by deleting the data within the app or removing the app.
 Any personal information contained in support correspondence can be handled as described in the Feedback emails and Data Retention sections.

 ---